-- All car traffic should enter the campus from Greenwich Road (near Norton Primary School) or Cleveland-Massillon Road (near the Administration Office/Transportation Department). - Traffic should proceed to the right of the guard rail that runs along the main driveway to NMS. - Drivers should pull to the front of Lane 1.
-Once a lane is full (typically 12-15 vehicles), please pull to the front of the next numbered lane.

-- After the last school bus departs NMS (typically around 2:40 p.m.), NMS staff will release a row at a time to proceed around the flagpole to the Student Pick Up Sign, where students can be picked up in front of Norton Middle School.
+- All car traffic should enter the campus from Greenwich Road or Cleveland-Massillon Road.
+Cars should not use the parking lot by the wrestling room. - Traffic should proceed to the right of the guard rail that runs along the main driveway to NMS. - Drivers should pull to the front of Lane 1.
+Once a lane is full (typically 12-15 vehicles), please pull to the front of the next numbered lane. - After the last school bus departs NMS (typically around 2:40 p.m.), NMS staff will release a row at a time to proceed around the flagpole, where students can be picked up in front of Norton Middle School.
 Please make sure your student is alert and looks for your vehicle.
-This will expedite the pick-up process. - Traffic should then exit campus to Greenwich Road. - NOTE: While on campus, school buses have the right of way please YIELD to BUSES.
+This will expedite the pick-up process. - Traffic should then exit campus to Greenwich Road or Cleveland-Massillon Road. - No cars should use the Primary School's parking lot or Wrestling Room park lot to pick up students. - NOTE: While on campus, school buses and students have the right of way please YIELD to BUSES and WALKERS.
 Please do not block or park in front of any school buses so they can remain on schedule.